Ketamine Infusion

 [The need for less frequent observations for patients receiving long-term ketamine infusions should be discussed with CPMS.]

-• Pain score: 1 hourly while awake (using developmentally appropriate scale eg Wong-Baker Faces scale, Numeric scale, FLACC scale or PAT score for neonates).
+• Pain score: 1 hourly while awake (using developmentally appropriate scale eg Wong-Baker Faces scale, Numeric scale or FLACC scale).

 • Pulse oximetry: if indicated